Mandrel: In machining

-In Jewellery
+In jewellery

 A 'triblet' is a type of mandrel found in jewelry manufacturing that is not inserted into or held by a machine.
-Jewelry mandrels typically come in a variety of sizes and shapes, raging from small tapered metal rods (ring mandrels) to free-standing metal cones (used for making bracelets).
+Such mandrels vary in sizes and shapes, from small tapered metal rods (ring mandrels) to freestanding metal conic sections (used for making bracelets).
 Unlike with mechanical mandrels, the process is performed by hand.
 When shaping a ring or bangle with a triblet, it is typical to bend and solder the metal into a rough loop, then place it over the thinner end of the mandrel.
-Once done, the next step is to strike it in a downward motion with a hammer to push it towards the wider end.
+Once done, the next step is to strike the work in a downward motion with a hammer or other tool to push it towards the wider end.
 This forces the metal to adopt a true ring-shape.
 Triblets with measurements cut into them (called 'ring size sticks') can also be used as a quick way of measuring the final size of a ring.
-A triblet can also be used to make a ring slightly bigger by gently tapping it in order to force it down the cone - thus stretching the metal.
+A triblet can also be used to make a ring slightly bigger by gently tapping it in order to force it down the cone – thus stretching the metal.
 Triblets are also used to repair squashed or damaged rings.

-In Music
+In music

 A type of mandrel is also used in making reeds for double reed instruments such as the bassoon or oboe.

 Uses

-Mandrels are also used in industrial composite fabrication such as in filament winding.
+Mandrels are also used in industrial composite fabrication, such as in filament winding.
 During the manufacturing process, resin-impregnated filaments are wound around a mandrel to create a composite material structure or part.
-The structure is cured and the mandrel is removed.
-One problem with this type of process is that the mandrel can be very difficult to remove once the part has been cured.
-As a result, engineers have created a new type of mandrel that has the ability to change shape and be easily extracted.
+The structure is cured, and the mandrel is removed.
+One problem with this type of process is difficulty in removing the mandrel from the completed work.
+A mandrel with a changeable shape can be more easily extracted.
 When heated above a certain temperature, the mandrel becomes elastic and can be manipulated into the desired shape and then cooled to become rigid again in the new shape.
 It can then be used in the filament winding process.
 Once the composite part is cured, the mandrel can be reheated until elastic and easily removed from the cured part.
 These types of mandrels can be used repeatedly.

+A mandrel can also be made of a metal alloy that melts at low temperature.
+In this process, the composite is laid over the mandrel, heated to cure the material, and then the mandrel is removed by increasing the temperature to melt the mandrel, allowing it to drain.

-In the production of steel core used for flexible drives, the centre wire upon which the subsequent layers are wound is referred to as a Mandrel.
-This "centre wire" may itself be composed of either a single wire or layers, depending on the sizing of the finished product.
+In the production of steel core used for flexible drives, the center wire upon which the subsequent layers are wound is referred to as a Mandrel.
+This "center wire" may itself be composed of either a single wire or layers, depending on the sizing of the finished product.

 A hole saw usually attaches to a mandrel, the latter being basically a drill bit with threads to secure the saw.